 Micro-Bolometer Design and Simulation

-From night vision cameras used by the military and law enforcement to medical imaging technologies such as digital infrared thermal imaging, thermal image sensors are becoming ubiquitous.
-With the increasing commercial applications of this technology, the thermal camera business has been growing nicely and this growth is expected to accelerate over the next decade.
+From night vision cameras used by the military and law enforcement, to medical imaging technologies like digital infrared thermal imaging, thermal image sensors are becoming ubiquitous.
+With the increasing commercial applications of this technology, the thermal camera business has been growing nicely and this growth is expected to accelerate.

 The most widely used sensing technology employed in thermal (infrared) cameras is based on uncooled micro-bolometers.
 They are typically arrayed in a grid so that a thermal image can be formed.

-The micro-bolometer is primarily a thermal sensor, so understanding its electro-thermal characteristics is one of the key challenges faced by the designer.
+The micro-bolometer is primarily a thermal sensor, so understanding its electro-thermal characteristics is one of the key challenges faced by designers.
 The current-voltage (IV), voltage-temperature (VT), and thermal time constant (TC) are the key performance characteristics that need to be simulated and optimized.

 CoventorWare provides a complete solution for simulating these characteristics and exploring design variations.
 The solution is based upon MEMS-specific solid modeling and finite element tools.
 First, material properties, process information and layout are defined using the CoventorWare’s process-driven design entry.
 These data are used to build a 3D model, which the user can mesh using MEMS-optimized mesh generators.
 Simulations can be run in CoventorWare’s MemMech solver and the results can be examined in tabular format, 2D graphs or 3D visualizations.

 The MemMech solver is used to simulate the electro-thermal and electro-thermo-mechancial behavior of the micro-bolometer.
-This versatile solver allows users to assign voltage and temperature profiles as inputs to simulate the steady-state and transient responses.
+This versatile solver allows users to include voltage and temperature profiles as inputs, to simulate steady-state and transient responses.
 The effects of heat transfer due to conduction and convection can be easily incorporated in the simulations.